 To incentivize good behavior from validators and good judgement from delegators, the Secret Network has two types of slashing: soft slashing and hard slashing.
-Soft slashing occurs when a validator is offline for more than 10 minutes and results in a 1% loss in stake for both validators and delegators.
+Soft slashing occurs when a validator is offline for roughly 14 hours and results in a 0.01% loss in stake for both validators and delegators.
 A validator is also put in ‘jail’ and must manually rejoin the network.

 Hard slashing occurs when a validator double signs a block and results in a 5% loss in stake for both validators and delegators.
 This would not be all that hard were it not for the fact that a validator is also ‘jailed forever’ – permanently booted from the network.
 This is called getting ‘tombstoned’.